This is the Dirtiest Thing at a Gas Station

 You should also pay attention to where, exactly, you’re putting your hands.
 “Avoid touching high-touch spots like door handles and push buttons as much as possible, and especially avoid using the pads of your fingers,” says Mark A. Schneegurt, PhD, a professor in the department of biological sciences at Wichita State University.
 “Pay special attention to the pads of your fingers and palms when washing.”
-(Here are 15 diseases you can prevent just by washing your hands.)

 Some other tips include:

 - Wiping down the pump with a disinfecting wipe before picking up the handle